-308 See "General principles and concepts" in the Introduction of the Study.
+387 See "General principles and concepts" in the introduction to this Study.

-309 On dissemination of the rules governing the use of the emblem, see Question 39 of the Study.

-- The incorporation of the appropriate rules in domestic law and practice may take different forms.
+- inform all parties concerned, including the armed forces, civil servants and the public, about the proper use of the emblems.389 - 2.
+States are required to provide, in their domestic legislation, for measures for the prevention, the suppression and the punishment of all cases of misuse of the emblem, both in peacetime and in situations of armed conflict.
+Such measures may take the form of penal, administrative or disciplinary sanctions. - 3.
+The incorporation of the appropriate rules in domestic law and practice may take different forms.
 In some States, special stand-alone legislation to regulate the use and sanction cases of misuse may be sufficient.
 In other States, this may need to be incorporated in a variety of domestic legal instruments (including the criminal, military or administrative codes, the national law on the recognition and the status of the NS, or trademark law).
-It may also be necessary to include provisions on the use and protection of the emblem in military regulations and manuals. - The ICRC Advisory Service on IHL has developed a comprehensive "Model Law concerning the use and the protection of the emblem of the red cross, the red crescent and the red crystal", as well as a model "Geneva Conventions Act" incorporating specific provisions intended for punishing misuse.
+It may also be necessary to include provisions on the use and protection of the emblem in military regulations and manuals. - 4.
+The ICRC Advisory Service on IHL has developed a comprehensive "Model Law concerning the use and the protection of the emblem of the red cross, the red crescent and the red crystal", as well as a model "Geneva Conventions Act" incorporating specific provisions intended for punishing misuse.
 These model laws are proposed for consideration by States that have a civil law or a common law system, respectively.

-Under Article 1 common to the four GC, the States party to the GC undertake to respect and to ensure respect for the GC in all circumstances.
-This obligation, spelt out in AP I and AP III as well,310 is part of the general obligation of States to respect international law, and has been established by State practice as a norm of customary international law applicable in both IAC and NIAC.311
+Under Article 1 common to the four GCs, the States party to the GCs undertake to respect and to ensure respect for the GCs in all circumstances.
+This obligation, spelt out in AP I and AP III as well,390 is part of the general obligation of States to respect international law, and has been established by State practice as a norm of customary international law applicable in both IAC and NIAC.391